-The 2015 capacity sharing agreement saw Ontario provide 500 MW of capacity to Hydro-Québec (HQ) during Quebec's winter peak periods.
+The 2015/2016 capacity sharing agreement saw Ontario provide 500 MW of capacity to Hydro-Québec (HQ) during Quebec's winter peak periods.
 This agreement was in place until winter 2022/23.
-The winter capacity adequacy assessments shown in the APO no longer reflect this amount as the start of the study year is 2025.

 The IESO has the option to call on 500 MW of import capacity from HQ to contribute towards resource adequacy.
-This option is available in any summer prior to 2030.
-It would reduce the need to acquire capacity in the amount/year exercised.
+This option is available in any summer prior to September 2030.
+It would reduce the need to acquire capacity in the period it is exercised.
 Ontario expects to call on that option in the summer 2027.
-This is considered in the Integrated Reliability Needs assessment of the 2024 APO
+This is considered in the Integrated Reliability Needs assessment of the 2025 APO.